 Leaving Leeds station with just a quick ten minute journey we arrived at Headingley Station in anticipation of our visit to Kirkstall Abbey and Museum.
 Kirkstall Abbey is just a fifteen minute walk from Headingley Station.

 The Abbey is one of the best preserved Cistercian monasteries in the country set on the River Aire.
 It is surrounded by lovely parkland and picnic areas.
-The abbey was founded around 1152 but was dissolved in 1538 by Henry 8th.
+The abbey was founded around 1152 but was dissolved in 1538 by Henry the eighth.
 There is a fabulous visitor centre showing the history of the Abbey which is also attached to a well stocked gift shop.
 Entry to the Abbey is free.
 The grounds and parkland surrounding the Abbey are also free and regular concerts, farmers markets and other events are held here.
 The Abbey itself is a wonderful and atmospheric place to walk around.
 There is something quite eerie but relaxing about walking round an ancient ruin, even in the bright sunshine.

 ABBEY HOUSE MUSEUM